qili93/qili93.github.io/_posts/2016-12-26-debug-spark-Intellij.md

 ---

+The Spark version used here is Apache Spark 2.1.0, Scala 2.11.8 and SBT 0.13.12 on MacBook Pro.

 ### Prerequisites

 Compile and build Apache Spark source code by maven or SBT before import project into IDEA.
 Refer to the blog of [Compile Spark and Build Spark Package](https://qili93.github.io/Build-and-Compile-Spark/) for detailed steps.